mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 ## The hardest part of changing habits is the beginning

-For the last 15 years, I've checked my email within minutes of waking up each morning.
+For the last 15 years, I've checked my email within minutes of waking up.
 My first few days using scheduled email times felt like starving myself.
 I spent my mornings obsessively checking the time and counting the minutes until I could open my inbox.

 After a week, I no longer felt the call of my inbox when I woke up.
 By the two-week mark, I almost dreaded it.
 My mornings had become so peaceful and productive.
 Once I checked my email, I was opening the door to whatever stresses awaited me there.